-- 1. (In-person, if possible) class attendance and activity participation (individually assessed 20%) - 2.
-Homework assignments (individually assessed 30%) - 3.
-A summary of an academic paper on Chinese sounds (individually assessed 20%) - 4.
+- 1. Class attendance and activity participation (individually assessed 20%) - 2.
+Homework assignments (5 assignments; individually assessed 30%) - 3.
+A summary of a suggested article on Chinese sounds (individually assessed 20%) - 4.
 A written report on a topic of Chinese sounds (individually or group-assessed 30%)